adam-eldredge/AllergyAllies/README.md

 # AllergyAllies

+AllergyAlly includes a mobile application for patients undergoing subcutaneous immunotherapy for environmental allergy desensitization, as well as a practitioner web application for patient monitoring.
+The app has a variety of functionalities, including calculating the patient’s next dosage, tracking their appointment attendance, and alerting practitioners of patients who are at risk of attrition.
+This will be a highly useful tool in ensuring the effectiveness of patients’ therapy, as poor compliance with injection schedules can set treatment backwards.
+Additionally, it will help to reduce rates of attrition for patients.
+To build the frontend of the app, we used React Native with Expo.
+We also used a MongoDB database to maintain patient and practice accounts that include all relevant data, and an Express and Node backend to tie together all functionalities of the app.

 Frontend instructions:
 1. Install Node, React, and React Native
 2. Install Expo CLI globally by running the command npm i -g expo cli